task123/AutoTT/README.md

 ####(mainLoop.py, controllerOfMainloop.py and startControllerOfMainLoopAtBoot.sh)

 ## Nanpy
 Python library and Arduino program to control the Arduino from the Raspberry Pi.
 It is poorly documented, but work fine if you only want to control the ports.
-We have added 'analogReference(INTERNAL)' in the setup function of the Arduino program part of Nanpy, to get more accurate voltage readings.
+We have added 'analogReference(INTERNAL)' in the setup function of the Arduino program part of Nanpy, nanpy-firware, to get more accurate voltage readings.

 ## Arduino
 ####(tripMeterArduino, CH341SER_MAC and CH341SER_WIN)